 Our thorough admissions process is designed to help you determine if Austin Classical School is a good fit for your family’s needs and educational goals.
 The steps of our Admissions process include the following:

 1. Attend a Parent Information Meeting

-Parent Information Sessions will be offered via Zoom.
+Parent Information Sessions will be offered starting in November, and you are welcome to sign up for a campus tour at any time.
 Please register for an upcoming event here.